-In the same week I made the above decision, I was scheduled to meet with Christophe Robin at Que Colour in Darlinghurst.
-In case you're not familiar with his eponymous hair-care line, Robin is an iconic name in French (and global) hair, and I was excited to say the least.
-The interview included a wash and blow dry, which normally, I'd be hyped about.
+In the same week, I made the above decision, I was scheduled to meet with Christophe Robin at Que Color in Darlinghurst.
+In case you're not familiar with his eponymous hair-care line, Robin is an iconic name in French (and global) hair, and I was excited, to say the least.
+The interview included a wash and blow-dry, which normally, I'd be hyped about.
 However, my limp, orange strands left much to be desired, and I was a little embarrassed to have one of the worlds' best in such close proximity.
 I told Robin my life (hair) story, and after a quick analysis of my sad mop, he told me he could help.
 Thrilled, I walked over to the basin.

 Keep scrolling to read what happened next.

-As someone with fine, oily strands, I'm a long-standing fan of Robin's famous Cleansing Purifying Scrub ($61), but on this particular occasion, I was introduced to the Shade Variation Care range.
-It's a line of gloss/mask hybrids that work to deepen and freshen up tired colour.
-It's not quite a dye, but a lot more concentrated that your standard colour-reviving shampoo.
+As someone with fine, oily strands, I'm a long-standing fan of Robin's famous Cleansing Purifying Scrub ($53), but on this particular occasion, I was introduced to the Shade Variation Care range.
+It's a line of gloss/mask hybrids that work to deepen and freshen up tired color.
+It's not quite a dye, but a lot more concentrated than your standard color-reviving shampoo.
 Robin decided that it was best to add depth to my bleached-out ends and brassy roots, so he opted for the "Warm Chestnut" shade.
-It was applied and massaged in, and left to work its magic for about 15 minutes.
+It was applied and massaged in and left to work its magic for about 15 minutes.

 The best part of this discovery is that I'm now getting ten weeks as opposed to six between salon visits, just like Robin promised.
 There are five shades in the range, meaning that almost everyone can benefit from its rich, glossy goodness.
 I'm actually wondering how I've lived so long without it, to be honest.